whitedl/Project_Code_Examples/README.md

-# Project_Code_Examples
+# Project Code Examples
-A repository of work products in R and Python
+A repository of work products in R and Python.
+The products cover multiple projects and efforts over the past 10 years.